 How to Get to Lagoa das Sete Cidades

 Lagoa das Sete Cidades is located right next to the village of the same name.
-It is about 25 km away from the biggest city on the island – Ponta Delgada – which is 40 minutes by car.
+It is about 25 km from the island’s largest city, Ponta Delgada, which is a 40-minute drive by car.
 If you are going by the south coast, follow the EN1-1A road.
 Then, you see the directions toward Sete Cidades on EN9-1A.
 It will lead you to the village where you will find the lake.

 Renting a car is a good choice and makes it easier to visit this remote area.
-However, there are also buses departing from Ponta Delgada daily.
-However, they can take more time as they stop at every village on the way, and there are not so many during the day.
-A taxi is also a solution, or renting a bike if you like challenges.
+However, buses also depart from Ponta Delgada daily.
+However, they can take more time because they stop at every village along the way, and there are fewer during the day.
+A taxi is also an option, or consider renting a bike if you prefer a challenge.

 Finally, a guided tour of Sete Cidades Lake is a good choice if you want to learn more about the island.

-Depending on what you would like to experience at Lagoa das Sete Cidades, you may want to bring a swimming suit and change of clothes for an adventure on the water.
+Depending on what you would like to experience at Lagoa das Sete Cidades, you may want to bring a swimsuit and a change of clothes for an adventure on the water.
 A waterproof camera will help you keep these wonderful moments forever.
 Please note sunscreen and a hat if you are sensitive to the sun.

 If you are more of a land adventurer, then good hiking shoes are a must-have!
-Furthermore, a rain jacket is a precious accessory to have with you.
+Furthermore, a rain jacket is a valuable accessory to have.
 A bottle of water and some snacks are always good to have to enjoy on the way.

 Did you know

-Dress in layers if you are planning to hike so that you can take layers off as you warm up.
+Dress in layers if you plan to hike, so you can remove them as you warm up.

 Pro Tips